AnyLog-co/documentation/deployments/Docker/database_configuration.md

 **Note**: The docker-compose file deploys PostgresSQL version 14.0-alpine

 ## MongoDB
-On machines that will use MongoDB (usually Operator nodes) - make sure MongoDB is installed and locally.
+On machines that will use MongoDB (usually Operator nodes) - make sure MongoDB is installed locally.
 Our deployments package provides a docker deployment for MongoDB - alternatively a user can deploy / use their own MongoDB database.
 If you'd like to install MongoDB locally, rather than via Docker feel free to utilize the  following documentation:
 * [Install MongoDB](https://www.linode.com/docs/guides/mongodb-community-shell-installation/)